 HHL Architects was engaged by the Hyatt Regency Buffalo to upgrade and modernize three elevators and one additional elevator located in the attached four-story annex.
 Working with Schindler Elevator, HHL developed a design which incorporated innovative technologies to these 1970’s-era elevators, brightening the cab lighting and creating new interest for the patrons.
 The modern cab design of wood, stainless steel, terrazzo and illuminated graphics pay homage to Buffalo’s turn-of-the-20th century design significance which is enhanced by the highly modernized design of these 21st century elevators.

 Each cab is trimmed with wood style-and-rail wall panels to blend with the lobbies and features a

-cross-buck textured stainless steel panel to reflect the crossed patterns of the cast bronze rope details of the original façade.
+cross-buck textured stainless-steel panel to reflect the crossed patterns of the cast bronze rope details of the original façade.
 A circular metal cove illuminated ceiling is mirrored by a circular pattern of bronze and brown colored terrazzo floor below.
-New technologies in the cab include touch-screen controls and LCD panel information system.
-The back wall of each cab is highlighted with an edge-lit LED historic glass mural of historic Buffalo.
-The four historic images are from the 1901 Pan American Exposition, Niagara Falls, and Main Street near the site of the hotel.
+New technologies in the cab include touch-screen controls and LCD panels.
+The back wall of each cab is highlighted with an edge-lit LED glass mural of historic Buffalo.
+The four images are the 1901 Pan American Exposition, Niagara Falls, and Main Street.